Improving control over unobservables with network data: Introduction

 The paper develops the idea that homophilic networks can be exploited to derive consistent estimators of treatment effects in the presence of unobserved confounders.
 This is formally done under two main frameworks: either the network is sparse and homophily captures the essence of link formation, or the network is dense and features homophily at least in the unobservables.

-In the former case, I let the the probability of link formation vary with the size of the network: people become pickier to limit the number of connections or improve their average quality as the network expands.
+In the former case, I let the probability of link formation vary with the size of the network: people become pickier to limit the number of connections or improve their average quality as the network expands.
 This is consistent with the common view that the average degree should not increase proportionally to the size of the network and that most networks are sparse.
 As people are able to form increasingly better matches with a larger pool of potential neighbors, they become more selective because of decreasing benefits per additional match, preference for quality of matches, or limited resources to devote to additional connections.
 Improved match quality has been documented in a few instances, \textit{e.g.}, \citet{dauth2022matching} analyze worker sorting and find evidence of stronger assortative matching in larger cities.

 This modeling strategy accomplishes two things.
 First, the approach provides an asymptotic approximation that does not render the mechanism of network formation negligible in the limit: selectivity scales with the size of the connection pool, in the spirit of drifting sequences.
-As such, it contributes to the network formation literature with a model that can accommodate common features of empirical networks such as homophily, sparsity, clustering, etc. Second, it is sufficient to establish consistency and asymptotic normality for estimators that use $m^{\mbox{th}}$-order connections or people with more than $c$ connections in common as comparison groups.
+As such, it proposes a network formation model that can accommodate common features of empirical networks such as homophily, sparsity, degree heterogeneity, or clustering.
+Second, it is sufficient to establish consistency and asymptotic normality for estimators that use $m^{\mbox{th}}$-order connections or people with more than $c$ connections in common as comparison groups.

-In an alternative framework, I focus on dense networks and show that comparison groups can be derived by comparing people whose observables increasingly differ but nevertheless connect.
+As an extension, I discuss how homophily in dense networks can allow estimation under latent confounding by using comparison groups that consist of people whose observables increasingly differ but nevertheless connect.
 This hinges on the following intuition: if there is no observed rationale for two people being friends, the reason for their friendship is more likely to lie in the unobserved world.
 If two people are connected despite their observables indicating that such a link was unlikely, they are more likely to be close in terms of unobservables.
 By suitably manipulating a discrepancy in observables and letting it grow with sample size, consistent estimators can be constructed.

 I provide results that allow for the estimation of the Conditional Average Treatment Effect (CATE), which provides a way to describe the heterogeneity of the treatment effect for sampled individuals.
 The conditional average effect may be the end goal of the analysis (when a specific unit is targeted for treatment or policy) or may be a prelude to aggregation to the Average Treatment Effect (ATE).